FengZiYjun/Markdown-Notes/Notes for -Core Java-.md

 ### Reflection
 The Reflection Library provides tools for manipulating Java codes dynamically.
 A program that can analyze the capabilities of classes is called *reflective*.
 It is a powerful and complex mechanism.
+However, it is useful in system programming or toolkit design, not in applications.

 #### The *class* class
 The Java runtime system maintains *runtime type identification* on all objects, which keeps track on the class which each object belongs to.